chandralab-iisc/PathTracer/README.md

 ReadMe: PathTracer

-Stepwise use of scripts ine algorithm with test inputs and outputs.
+Stepwise use of scripts in algorithm with test inputs and outputs.

 1) compute_edgeweights.py: This script takes in master-network and a nodeweights-file and outputs capacity, inverse-capacity and plain edge weights file positional arguments: networkfile      provide network file.
 Format: node1<tab>node2